On a Class of Sums with Unexpectedly High Cancellation, and its Applications: Introduction

 \subsection{Applications to the Prouhet-Tarry-Escott Problem}

-One final application that we give of our method is to the so-called Prouhet-Tarry-Escott Problem.
+Another application of our method involves the so-called Prouhet-Tarry-Escott Problem.
 The problem is to determine, for a fixed integer $n \geq 1$, the largest value $k$ (denote by $M(n)$) with $k \leq n-1$ for which there exist two sequences of $n$ integers $ a_1, \cdots, a_n$ and $b_1,\cdots, b_n$, say - such that for all $1\leq r\leq k$ we have (see \cite{Raghanderavan})

-One could consider a weakening of this problem, where the left and right- hand sides of \eqref{terryescott} are merely required to be "close to each other".
-One way to naturally view this approximation is to interpret $\{x_i\},\{y_i\}$ as events in two discrete uniform random variables $X,Y$ both of whose moments -up to a certain level- and generating functions are ``close"; i.e. the probability density function of these random variables becomes almost the same.
-Approximating moment generating functions is an important problem in the literature - see for example \cite{butler,xu}; and what we are interested is that the probability space is a subset of $\mathbb{Q}$; this makes the problem non-trivial.
+One could consider a weakening of this problem, where the left and right hand sides of \eqref{terryescott} are merely required to be ``close to each other".
+One way to naturally view this approximation is to interpret $\{a_i\},\{b_i\}$ to be values taken on by two discrete uniform random variables $A,B$ that takes on rational values and both of whose moments (up to a certain level) and their moment generating functions are ``close"; i.e. the probability density function of these random variables becomes almost the same.
+Approximating moment generating functions is an important problem in the literature - see for example \cite{butler,xu}; and what we are interested in is that the probability space is a subset of $\mathbb{Q}$.
+This makes the problem non-trivial.

+This problem can be also viewed from another perspective that is related to the Vingradov mean value theorem.
+Consider $J_{n,k}(N)$ to be the number of solutions in equations \eqref{terryescott} and remove the restriction $a_i\neq b_j$ and assume that $1\leq a_i,b_i\leq N$.
+It was conjectured that

+Note that there are $N^n$ trivial solutions in this setting.
+This conjecture has been proved for $k=3$ by Wooley at \cite{wooley16} and was proved for $k\geq 4$ at \cite{Bourgain16} by Bourgain, Demeter, and Guth.
+Note that this view is closely related to Waring's problem.
+For more information about this direction, please check the survey paper \cite{Pierce}.

 Let us formulate the problem as follows. \begin{problem} Let $0 < c = c(N,n,k) < 1$ be the smallest constant such that there exist sequences of integers